Are you busy with a cluster feeding newborn? This will help you know what to do so you’re not up all night feeding a baby every hour.

 If they won’t sleep well, don’t seem to be eating well, and are irritable due to gas pain, overtiredness, or even baby teething… then you can feel like you’re slowly starting to lose your mind from lack of sleep and complete world upheaval.

-A common phenomenon with little ones… cluster feeding.
+There’s a common phenomenon with little ones… cluster feeding.

 What is it?